perigeesoftware/PerigeeSamples/README.md

+# Demos

+Feel free to clone the repository and run the samples, demos, and applications contained!

+**To get a full 30 day free trial**, please visit https://perigee.software/trial and signup today to receive your free trial license.

 # What is Perigee?
 Perigee, created by industry legends who have been working with these technologies since their early days, is an advanced SDK equipped with a suite of powerful “co-pilot” tools designed to elevate your development process.